What is a Hip Fracture/Break/Sprain?

 nflammationand pain and take the weight off the hip.

 Surgery may be required for some hip fractures and breaks.
-During an open reduction internal fixation (ORIF) procedure, an OIOCJ specialist realigns the bone uses metal screws and a plate or rod to fixate it.
+During an open reduction internal fixation (ORIF) procedure, an OICJ specialist realigns the bone uses metal screws and a plate or rod to fixate it.
 Physical therapy is an important part of recovery.
 Bone healing takes place over the course of many weeks and a strong, healthy bone forms.
 Patients return to a normal, pain-free life.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.

 Recent Success Stories